milanbalazs/record_management_system/README.md

 - The HTTPS protocol can be done with [letsencrypt](https://letsencrypt.org/).
 You can do it on your host with [certbot](https://certbot.eff.org/)
 - The MySQLi (currently used) or PDO usage can protect the SQL injection ([Reference](https://stackoverflow.com/questions/60174/how-can-i-prevent-sql-injection-in-php))

+## Automatic test

+The PHP Composer is added as GitHub workflow so the tests can be run in case of new commit in the repository.

 ## Improvement opporunities

 - Use object orientated PHP